Limine-Bootloader/limine-protocol/PROTOCOL.md

   - LP64 for riscv64
   - LP64S for loongarch64

-All of these are with FPU/SIMD disabled (AKA sometimes also referred to as Soft-Float).
+All of these are with FPU/SIMD disabled (sometimes also referred to as Soft-Float).

 ## Requests Delimiters